-Windows on the courtyard: living and thinking under a dome
+Windows onto the courtyard: living and thinking under a dome

-With the outbreak of the novel coronavirus, the possibility of the end of the world as we know it, that is, the demise of our civilization, has moved beyond the realm of eschatology and alarmist rhetoric to enter the media, political, and scientific spheres.
+With the outbreak of the novel coronavirus, the possibility of the end of the world as we know it—that is, the demise of our civilization—has moved beyond the realms of eschatology and alarmist rhetoric to take center stage in the media, politics, and science.

 Abdel Aouacheria, University of Montpellier

-Nowadays, any discussion of COVID-19 must include an analysis not only of the threat (viral contamination) but also of our reactions to it and the measures taken to protect ourselves.
-What are the real limits of the fortifications that are supposed to protect us from collective disintegration?
-Are protective measures not just the tip of the iceberg, part of a widespread trend toward closure that contrasts with the concepts of globalization and an "open society"?
+From now on, any discussion of COVID-19 must include an analysis not only of the threat (viral transmission) but also of our reactions to it and the measures we have taken to protect ourselves.
+What are the real limits of the defenses meant to protect us from collective disintegration?
+Are protective measures not merely the tip of the iceberg, part of a broader trend toward isolation that stands in contrast to the concepts of globalization and the “open society”?

-Admittedly, before SARS-CoV-2, the syndrome was already palpable, but it only had the characteristics of an endemic disease.
-Think of the international school in Beijing and its shelters allowing children to avoid suffocation, the bunkers of survivalists, or the plant and seed vaults ofthe Eden Project and the Svalbard Seed Vault.
-Or the construction of walls that isolate countries from one another (Israel from Palestine, the United States from Mexico, etc.).
+Admittedly, even before SARS-CoV-2, this phenomenon was already evident, but it had the characteristics of nothing more than an endemic condition.
+Consider the International School of Beijing and its shelters designed to protect children from suffocation, the survivalists’ bunkers, or the plant and seed vaults ofthe Eden Project and the Svalbard Seed Vault.
+Or consider the construction of walls that isolate countries from one another (Israel from Palestine, the United States from Mexico, etc.).

-Seeking to isolate oneself from others, regardless of scale, was still only a matter of NIMBY logic, i.e., a self-defense posture of property owners seeking to protect their interests, as described by Mike Davis in City of Quartz.
+Seeking to isolate oneself from others, on whatever scale, was still merely a matter of “nimbie” logic—that is, a defensive stance taken by property owners seeking to protect their interests, as described by Mike Davis in City of Quartz.
 But what can be done against an invisible enemy that can affect everyone?

 What the dome brings into play